Sathish Ninasam

 Shiva, known by his screen name Sathish Ninasam, is an Indian actor who appears in Kannada films.
 Having made his film debut with Madesha (2008), Sathish appeared in small but significant roles in films like Manasaare (2009), Pancharangi (2010), Lifeu Ishtene (2011) and Anna Bond (2012).
 He shot to fame after his performance in Drama (2012).
 Sathish marked his debut as a hero in his 2013 film Lucia, which received critical acclaim nationally and internationally.
-His performance received rave reviews all over India.